 I can’t tell you how many times I’ve prematurely erased my white calligraphy guidelines only to discover that the ink wasn’t completely dry.
 This discovery has come in the form of annoying ink smudges, as shown in the Kaitlin Style envelope below (look at “Boulder”).

 Bleed Proof White dries fairly quickly, but it’s certainly not smudge-proof if it hasn’t dried.
 If you live in a dry climate, wait at least an hour before you attempt to erase Bleed Proof White ink!
-If you live in a more humid climate, three hours would be a safer bet.
+If you live in a more humid climate, overnight is a safer bet.
 It’s not the end of the world if you get a little hasty about erasing your guidelines and you end up with some ink smudges, however.
 A somewhat-cure comes in the form of an X-Acto knife.

 Allow me to explain: I tried erasing the pencil guidelines on the Janet Style envelope pictured above after 10 minutes, and I got a nasty surprise when the “5” smudged.
 It was this terrible, bright white streak that ruined the calligraphy!
 There was no way I was going to start over, so I used my X-Acto knife to gently scrape the top layer off of the paper.
 The paper doesn’t quite look the same in that spot, but you have to know that the mistake is there to see it now.

 Still, your best bet is to wait to erase.
 Unless you’re truly pressed for time, give it a few hours — or, better yet, overnight.
 After that, erase lightly and with caution.
-I find that Staedtler Mars erasers are the gentlest on white inks.
+It’s a good idea to use a black eraser to get rid of pencil guidelines on dark papers.

-Bleed Proof White ink is not waterproof, so it’s a good idea to either spray your envelope with a finish or rub Microglaze on before sending.
-You can learn more about both of these techniques in the How to Waterproof Paper article.
-Note that this step is not a must, but sealing your envelope before sending drastically reduces the chances that your white ink will smudge in transit!
+Bleed Proof White ink is not waterproof, which is a good thing to keep in mind if you’ve used white ink on an envelope.
+Be sure to either spray your envelope with a finish or apply Microglaze on before sending.
+You can learn more about both of these techniques in the How to Protect + Waterproof Envelopes (and Artwork in General) article.

 White Calligraphy Ink Gallery